Germany says halts Rheinmetall defence deal with Russia

 Tough new economic sanctions against Russia will hurt Germany's economy but they are necessary for the sake of peace in Europe, Gabriel, who is also German vice chancellor, said in a television interview on Sunday.

-In contrast, France is pressing ahead with a 1.2 billion euro (957.6 million pounds) contract to supply Russia with a Mistral warship.
+In contrast, France is pressing ahead with a 1.2 billion euro ($1.6 billion) contract to supply Russia with a Mistral warship.

 European Union sanctions that took effect on Friday target Russia's banking, defence and energy sectors because of Moscow's support for pro-Russian separatist rebels battling Kiev's forces in eastern Ukraine.